Economic risk is the greatest threat today’s business leaders face, followed by legislative and regulatory changes and increased competition.

-Sixty-seven percent of the nearly 1,000 professionals from 58 countries who participated in the survey reported loss of income in the last 12 months associated with economic risk.
+Sixty-seven percent of the nearly 1,000 business professionals from 58 countries who participated in the survey reported loss of income in the last 12 months associated with economic risk.

 “The findings shared in our report underscore the undeniable interdependence among various risks as well as economies around the globe,” George Zsolnay, head of Aon Analytics in the U.S., said.
-He said it is more important than ever for organizations to employ an enterprise-wide approach to managing risk on a global basis.
+He said it is more important than ever for organizations employ an enterprise-wide approach to managing risk on a global basis.

 For the first time in survey history, failure to innovate/meet customer needs made the top 10 list of global risks, debuting at number six.
 The report says this reflects growing concern about the risk of losing market share to more forward-looking competitors.

 Technology failure/system failure also earned its first top 10 spot, ranking ninth on the list.
 Technology concerns lead to fears about additional risks, including business interruption and damage to brand, which are also found on the report’s top 10 list.